 Creative Campaign, Design & Visual Identity, Social Strategy

 With so much doom and gloom on the campaign trail, we saw a real opportunity to cut through the negativity.
-As the closest friend and neighbor to the U.S. we thought we might shift the conversation in a positive direction by creating a video – a love letter of sorts - reminding them of all the reasons America is pretty great.
-And we created #TellAmericaItsGreat.
+As the closest friend and neighbour to the U.S. we thought we might shift the conversation in a positive direction by creating a video – a love letter of sorts - reminding them of all the reasons America is pretty great.
+Enter The Garden's own initiative: #TellAmericaItsGreat.

 Unfortunately, it didn't stop you-know-who from being elected.